georgia-tech-db/evadb/README.md

 ## Illustrative Queries

-* Call the MNIST Image Classification model to obtain digit labels for each frame in the video.
+* Run the MNIST Image Classification model to obtain digit labels for each frame in the video.

 ```sql
 SELECT MnistImageClassifier(data).label FROM mnist_video;
 ```

-* Build a vector index on the feature embeddings returned by the SIFT Feature Extractor on a collection of images.
+* Build a vector index on the feature embeddings returned by the SIFT Feature Extractor on a collection of Reddit images.

 ```sql
 CREATE INDEX reddit_sift_image_index